XIVAliakbarZarkoob/AltimetricData-CaMaFood-Comparison/README.md

 https://drive.google.com/drive/folders/1gnALukgkgDRnXFPZQBUvw0sqKTq2AO-D?usp=sharing

 # Runoff Regionalization
-This section contains MATLAB scripts for regionalizing global runoff data.
+Contains MATLAB scripts for regionalizing global runoff data.
 The script trims global NetCDF runoff files on the Niger and Ganges-Brahmaputra basins and export the results as new NetCDF files.